 Table 1 Note: Some categories do not sum to 100% since some respondents provided multiple responses to the same question.
 "Other" category for affiliation represents those that selected "Other" as their affiliation in the survey.
 "Other" category for religion aggregates: Buddhist, Hindu, Taoist, Shintoist, Sikh, Bahai, Jain, followers of folk religions, those who identified as spiritual, and those who chose to self-identify.
 "Other" category for School aggregates: HDS, HKS, GSD, HGSE, SEAS, HLS, Division of Continuing Education (including the Extension School), Central Administration, and those who simply selected "Other" as their School in the survey.
 "Other" category for gender aggregates: Gender Non-Conforming, Genderqueer, Nonbinary, Questioning, Transgender, and those who chose to self-identify.
-Other category for race aggregates: American Indian or Alaska Native, Native Hawaiian or Pacific Islander, and those who chose to self-identify.
-"Other" category for sexuality aggregates: Bisexual, Queer, Pansexual, Asexual, and those who chose to self-identify.
+"Other category for sexuality aggregates: Bisexual, Queer, Pansexual, Asexual, and those who chose to self-identify.
 "Other" category for ideology aggregates: Apolitical and those who chose to self-identify.